Must you be thinking about landscape compositions at home and that too practice? This guy needs some rest!

 2. Centered Composition

-As the name says “Centered”, it means placing anything at the center of the frame.
+As the name says, “Centered” means placing anything at the center of the frame.

-Centered Composition is the most simple and is widely used in every photography niche.
+Centered Composition is the most simple and widely used in every photography niche.

-It’s also a very useful and powerful composition in the landscapes as well.
+It’s also an instrumental and influential composition in the landscapes.

 I had clicked a landscape image with the center composition below.